Washington State

 ✨ Things to Do

-- Go Whale Watching at the San Juan Islands – Catch sight of majestic orcas pods on a kayak tour, or from land at Lime Kiln State Park.
+- Go Whale Watching on the San Juan Islands – Catch sight of majestic Orcas on a guided tour or from land at Lime Kiln State Park.

-- Visit Pike Place Market in Seattle – The most popular year-round farmer’s market in Seattle is great for food tours, shopping local, and people-watching.
+- Visit Pike Place Market – The most popular year-round market in Seattle is great for food tours, shopping locally, and people-watching.

-- Check out the Tacoma Museum District – 6 major museums are the top things to do in Tacoma, offering something for all types of travelers, from history buffs to art lovers to car enthusiasts.
+- Check out the Tacoma Museum District – 6 major museums are among the top things to do in Tacoma.
+History buffs and art lovers are spoiled for choice.

 - Hike at Mount Rainier National Park – Mount Rainier offers amazing hikes year-round and getting up close to this beautiful mountain is a must.

-- Try Boat-In Camping at the North Cascades National Park – Grab your kayak and all your camping gear and explore the wilderness along the water.
+- Try Boat-In Camping at the North Cascades National Park – Grab a kayak and all your camping gear and explore the wilderness along the water.

 👉 Explore all the best things to do in Washington.